 I came to the principal building in this part of the town; it is in the form of a crescent, fronting towards the east, without any exterior ornaments, but with several niches in the front.
 Burckhardt

-Kalybe was a kind of temple typical of the Hauran region; the statue of the god was not housed in a cell, but was placed in the front of the temple; in the case of of the kalybe of Philippopolis the statue in the central niche was most likely that of the divinized emperor himself, as the building stands opposite the Philippeion.
+Kalybe was a kind of temple typical of the Hauran region (see that at Bosra); the statue of the god was not housed in a cell, but was placed in the front of the temple; in the case of of the kalybe of Philippopolis the statue in the central niche was most likely that of the divinized emperor himself, as the building stands opposite the Philippeion.

 To the south of the crescent formed building, stands the principal curiosity of Shohba, a theatre, in good preservation.
 It is built on a sloping site, and the semicircle is enclosed by a wall nearly ten feet in thickness, in which are nine vaulted entrances into the interior.
 Burckhardt

-When compared to the monuments of Bosra, the provincial capital, those of Philippopolis seem to have been built on a miniature scale; Philip was probably aware his days on the imperial throne were numbered and he did not think of a long range plan for the development of a new large town, he just ensured it had all the monuments of a typical Roman town; actually they are located one next to the other.
+When compared to the theatre of Bosra, the provincial capital, that of Philippopolis seems to have been built on a miniature scale; Philip was probably aware his days on the imperial throne were numbered and he did not think of a long range plan for the development of a new large town, he just ensured it had all the monuments of a typical Roman town; actually they are located one next to the other.

 Upon a terrace, stand five Corinthian columns, two feet and a quarter in diameter, all quite entire.
 Burckhardt